Braised Short Ribs

 When ready to serve, remove lid and skim fat off the top of the liquid.
 Find your thyme and rosemary and remove.

 I love to serve this with creamy polenta with goat cheese (see recipe under Vegetarian).
-Spoon the ribs over the polenta and make sure you spoon a little juice with carrots over top.
+Spoon the ribs over polenta and make sure you spoon a little juice with carrots over top.
 Enjoy!